KusumaKrish15/Comic-Database-Service/docs/tutorials/Getting_started.md

 # Get started: a tutorial
+<mark>Adapted from To-do service API: Before you start a tutorial. </mark>
 This tutorial shows you how to download the API files and try one of the available services.
 If you already [set up your development environment](/docs/tutorials/dev-env.md), the process should take about 15 minutes.

 ## Step 1: Make sure you have the API files